Geometric Entropy and Retrieval Phase Transitions in Continuous Thermal Dense Associative Memory: Abstract

 \section{Abstract}

 We study the thermodynamic memory capacity of modern Hopfield networks (Dense Associative Memory models) with continuous states under geometric constraints, extending classical analyses of pairwise associative memory.
-We derive thermodynamic phase boundaries for Dense Associative Memory networks with exponential capacity $p = e^{\alpha N}$, comparing Gaussian (LSE) and Epanechnikov (LSR) kernels.
+We derive thermodynamic phase boundaries for Dense Associative Memory networks with exponential capacity $M = e^{\alpha N}$, comparing Gaussian (LSE) and Epanechnikov (LSR) kernels.
 For continuous neurons on an $N$-sphere, the geometric entropy depends solely on the spherical geometry, not the kernel.
-In the sharp-kernel regime, the maximum theoretical capacity $\alpha = 0.5$ is achieved at zero temperature; below this threshold, a critical line separates retrieval from a spin-glass phase.
-The two kernels differ qualitatively in their phase boundary structure: for LSE, the retrieval region extends to arbitrarily high temperatures as $\alpha \to 0$, but interference from spurious patterns is always present.
-For LSR, the finite support introduces a threshold $\alpha_{\text{th}}$ below which no spurious patterns contribute to the noise floor, producing a qualitatively different retrieval regime in this sub-threshold region.
+In the sharp-kernel regime, the maximum theoretical capacity $\alpha = 0.5$ is achieved at zero temperature; below this threshold, a critical line separates retrieval from non-retrieval.
+The two kernels differ qualitatively in their phase boundary structure: for LSE, a critical line exists at all loads $\alpha > 0$.
+For LSR, the finite support introduces a threshold $\alpha_{\text{th}}$ below which no spurious patterns contribute to the noise floor, and no critical line exists -- retrieval is perfect at any temperature.
 These results advance the theory of high-capacity associative memory and clarify fundamental limits of retrieval robustness in modern attention-like memory architectures.